recodehive/Scrape-ML/Web_app/README.md

    ```
 3. **Run the similarity_model generating script** to find out similarity we have made a model which we will use in our webapp.
 Open and execute the Jupyter notebook

-     ***Note: you have to run this model.ipynb as this will download similarity.pkl which is the model we use in Streamlit Webapp***
+     ***Note: you have to necessarily run this model.ipynb as this will download similarity.pkl which is the model we use in Streamlit Webapp***

    ```bash
    jupyter notebook notebooks/model.ipynb